Automated Patch Assessment for Program Repair at Scale: Experimental Methodology

 \subsection{Curated Patch Dataset}

 \emph{Fourteen repair systems.} APR patches for Defects4J form the essential data for our experiment.
-The criteria of repair systems considered in this study are they were previous evaluated on the Defects4J \cite{defect4j-dataset}
+The criteria of repair systems considered in this study are that they were previously evaluated on the Defects4J \citep{defect4j-dataset} benchmark.